fifth-postulate/story-generation/ASSIGNMENT.md

 Talespin incorporates a simulator that can 'execute' plans.

-For some actions, we code up "events" that might happen instead of the normal outcome.
+For some actions, we code up "*events*" that might happen instead of the normal outcome.
 The simulator occasionally choose one of these events instead of the normal outcome.

 You'll need to tie the event to an action (good reason to give actions atom names), and give it a probability, and a different Add and Remove, and a different description.